What to Do If You’ve Been Falsely Accused of Sexual Assault in Ohio

 August 7, 2024 | Sebaly Shillito + Dyer

-Being falsely accused of any crime, especially sexual assault, is a harrowing experience that can have devastating consequences on your personal and professional life.
+Being falsely accused of any crime, especially sexual assault, is a harrowing experience that can have devastating consequences on your personal and professional life, even when you did not do what you have been accused of.

-In Ohio, the legal system takes sexual assault allegations very seriously.
-If you or someone you know is accused, you can face severe penalties, including imprisonment, fines, and a permanent criminal record.
+In Ohio, sexual assault allegations are taken very seriously.
+If you or someone you know is accused, even falsely, you can face severe penalties, including imprisonment, fines, and a permanent criminal record.

 If you find yourself falsely accused of sexual assault in Ohio, you need to understand your rights and take immediate action to protect yourself.